donnm/rfcat/README.md

 ### Programming pins

-To program the CC1110, wire to the debug port as described in the datasheet.
-The pin mapping for a Raspberry Pi is:
+To program the CC1110, wire to the debug port as described in the document [CC1110/ CC2430/ CC2510 Debug and Programming Interface Specification](http://www.ti.com/lit/ug/swra124/swra124.pdf).
+The pin mapping for programming from a Raspberry Pi would be something like:

 ```
 CC1110 PIN        Aura21 pad        Raspberry Pi GPIO       mraa PIN